ying-w/chipseq-compare/DIME/README.md

 `artifact2.bed` is merged file containing DAC Blacklisted Regions and Duke Excluded Regions from ENCODE project

-I then split up the file the coverage files by chromosome using `splitcov.pl` and tried run `loess.R` and then run DIME using something like:
+I then split up the file the coverage files by chromosome using `splitcov.pl` and run `loess.R` and then run DIME (below):

 ```R
 library(DIME)